Invalidthoughts/alx-system_engineering-devops/0x02-shell_redirections/README.md

-created a script that prints that only appear once
+created a script that finds the word root in the file